white-flame/eurisko/README.md

 ## Notes

 The whole program is contained in `EUR`, including general heuristics.
 Searching all of SAILDART for any RLL, TCS, or related heuristics & input data for specific domains has all come up empty.
+The timestamp on `EUR` was months before the 1981 TCS event, and the code is lacking some infrastructure described in the later "Nature of Heuristics" papers.
+But it can be run.

-[seveno4](https://github.com/seveno4/EURISKO) is getting this running in [Medley Interlisp](https://interlisp.org/).
+[seveno4](https://github.com/seveno4/EURISKO) got it running in [Medley Interlisp](https://interlisp.org/) with only minor changes.
 If you're seeking to actually run it, look there.
 This repo is for the unmodified original and commentary on it.

 The [wiki](https://github.com/white-flame/eurisko/wiki) is active and open for anyone to post their knowledge and discoveries.